ProofLabDev/prooflab-rs/docs/usage_guide.md

 1. Check the [ProofLab GitHub repository](https://github.com/ProofLabDev/prooflab-rs) for updates
 2. Join the [Telegram support group](https://t.me/+7Qd3EutBDwZhM2U5)
-3. Review the examples provided with ProofLab-rs for reference implementations
+3. Review the examples provided with ProofLab for reference implementations
+4. Look at the test suite in the `crates/prooflab/tests` directory to understand the internals

 ## Conclusion

-ProofLab-rs provides a simplified way to develop zero-knowledge applications while abstracting away the complexities of zkVM integration.
+ProofLab provides a simplified way to develop zero-knowledge applications while abstracting away the complexities of zkVM integration.
 By following the patterns in this guide, you can create efficient and effective zkVM programs with your choice of backend.

 Remember the key workflow:
 1. Define your computation in `main()`